toxicity1985/izberg-api-php/README.md

 ?>
 ```

-You can all the merchant on your marketplace using getMerchants()
+You can get all the merchants on your marketplace using getMerchants()

 ```php